 Types of knives for different types of cheese

 Cheeses have a wide variety of consistencies.
 Therefore, you can’t expect all knives to work the same on all cheeses.
 Softer cheeses like Gouda, mozzarella, and Havarti require different knives than harder cheese options like cheddar and Parmesan

 Let’s look at some of the different kinds of cheese knives.

 Best Cheese Cleaver: Boska Holland Monaco Collection

 Cheese cleavers are perfect for cutting cheese cubes and squares.
 Cheese cleavers make straight decisive cuts, and because the blade is so large, you can slice the cheese all the way through without having to adjust your grip or hitting your knuckles on the cutting board.
 These knives are made specifically for use on hard cheese.
-Want a comprehensive guide on all things hard cheese?
-Look no further.

 Pros of the Boska Cleaver: